onflow/flow-go/pkg/language/docs/language.md

 ## Composite Data Types

-> 🚧 Status: Composite data types are not implemented yet.
+> 🚧 Status: Resources are not implemented yet.

 Composite data types allow composing simpler types into more complex types, i.e., they allow the composition of multiple values into one.
 Composite data types have a name and consist of zero or more named fields, and zero or more functions that operate on the data.
 Each field may have a different type.